 There is a catch to American efforts.
 Blow back.
-Many villages once sympathetic to the US are now bitter—our world-wide war against terrorism is terrorizing their sleepy dusty villages.
-They face the hovering constant threat of drones, bolts of destruction that can strike, at any moment.
+Many villages once sympathetic to the US are now bitter.
+Our world-wide war against terrorism is terrorizing their sleepy dusty villages.
+They face the hovering constant threat of drones.
+Bolts of destruction that can strike, at any moment.
 Strikes that do not always reach a real terrorist target among the people.

-Who killed the kids?
+Who killed the children?